-Student Involvement and Leadership facilitates students’ engagement in the University’s diverse campus community through participation in clubs and organizations, development of leadership skills, and enjoyment of social and recreational opportunities in Drysdale Student Center.
+Student Involvement and Leadership facilitate students’ engagement in the University’s diverse campus community through participation in clubs and organizations, development of leadership skills, and enjoyment of social and recreational opportunities in Drysdale Student Center.

 Well-being and Belonging

-Well-being and Belonging promotes both individual and community well-being through proactive and preventive education, intervention, and support.
+Well-being and Belonging promote both individual and community well-being through proactive and preventive education, intervention, and support.
 This collaborative model of integrative wellness includes Case Management, the Counseling Center, the Health Center, Intramural and Club Sports, Outdoor Recreation and Leadership, the Spiritual Life Center, and Wellness and Health Promotion.